axibase/atsd-use-cases/how-to/shared/import-forecast.md

-# Importing Forecasts
+# Importing Forecast Settings

 ![](images/forecast-title.png)

-A Forecast is a prediction of future data using existing data and a mathematical algorithm.
-Forecasts may be automatically configured by ATSD or customized to include a specific score interval, data selection interval, and aggregation period.
+[Forecast Settings](https://github.com/axibase/atsd/tree/master/forecasting) is a set of rules to predict future data by applying a statistical algorithm to histroical records.
+The choice of the algorithm and its parameters may be manually specified by an expert user or automatically selected by ATSD based on the built-in scoring system.

-Follow this process to upload a Forecast configuration to your local ATSD instance.
+Follow this process to upload a forecast configuration to your local ATSD instance.

 1. Expand the **Data** menu and select **Forecasts**.